Fleckism/SecurityPlus/SecurityPlus/3A Assess Organizational Security L3a.md

 4.1 Given a scenario, use the appropriate tool to assess organizational security

-**[[Reconnaissance]] is a type of assessment activity that maps the potential attack surface by identifying the nodes and connections that make up the network**.
+**[[[[reconnaissance]]]] is a type of assessment activity that maps the potential attack surface by identifying the nodes and connections that make up the network**.
 You will often need to run scans using both command line and GUI topology discovery tools.
-You will need to report host configurations using fingerprinting tools and capture and analyze network traffic.
+You will need to report host configurations using fingerprinting tools and capture and analyze #Ops network traffic.
 You should also understand how tools can be used to operate backdoor connections to a host and to covertly exfiltrate data.
 ## ipconfig, ping, and ARP
-The process of **mapping out the attack surface is referred to as network reconnaissance** and discovery.
-Reconnaissance techniques are used by [[threat actor]]s, but they can also be used by security professionals to probe and test their own security systems, as part of a security [[assessment]] and ongoing monitoring.
+The process of **mapping out the attack surface is referred to as network [[reconnaissance]]** and discovery. [[reconnaissance]] techniques are used by [[threat actor]]s, but they can also be used by security professionals to probe and test their own security systems, as part of a security [[assessment]] and ongoing monitoring.

 [[Topology discovery]]* (or "footprinting") [1]**means scanning for hosts**, IP ranges, and routes between networks to map out the structure of the target network.
 Topology discovery can also be used to build an asset database and to identify non-authorized hosts (rogue system detection) or network configuration errors.